Biden says federal government will help Maui 'for as long as it takes' to recover from wildfire

-Biden arrived in Maui on Monday, 13 days after the wildfires that have taken at least 114 lives ravaged the western part of the island.
+Biden arrived in Maui 13 days after the wildfires that have taken at least 114 lives ravaged the western part of the island.
+Standing near a burned, but still standing, 150-year-old Banyon tree, the president acknowledged the “overwhelming” devastation but said that Maui would persevere through the tragedy.

-“The country grieves with you, stands with you and will do everything possible to help you recover," Biden said.
+“Today it’s burned but it’s still standing," Biden said of the tree.
+"The tree survived for a reason.
+I believe it's a very powerful symbol of what we can and will do to get through this crisis.”

-Biden later got a close up look of the wreckage in Lahaina, a historic town of 13,000 people that was virtually destroyed by the flames.
+They spent most of their visit in Lahaina, a historic town of 13,000 people that was virtually destroyed by the flames.
 His motorcade wound through the community of block upon block of hollowed out homes and structures, palm trees burnt to a crisp and endless debris.

-The couple is meeting with first responders and is being briefed by state and local officials about the ongoing response.
+The Bidens also met with first responders and were briefed by state and local officials about the ongoing response.
+They also took part in a blessing by island elders of his visit.

 The White House announced Monday that Biden has named Bob Fenton, a regional leader at the Federal Emergency Management Agency, to be the chief federal response coordinator for the Maui wildfires, ensuring that someone from his administration will be responsible for long-term recovery efforts.
 It will take years to rebuild Lahaina, where just about every building was obliterated.